 Storytelling does that.
 And what your audience is looking for is a sneak peek into your personal backstory.
 They want to know your motivation.
 And they’re interested in the journey that led you to be here doing this work.

-In this post I share a simple formula for telling your story to your customers.
 The first step is to know your Why.

 Simon Sinek, author of Start With Why, says that your Why is what people buy.
 He believes it’s not your services or products people are paying for, but your reason for offering them.